 I buy eggs a flat at a time because we eat so many of them in so many different ways – 30 delicious farm fresh eggs (2 1/2 dozen), if you are wondering just how many eggs are in a flat.
 My children love eggs cooked just about any way I make them and I love that eggs are so versatile they can be used as the main ingredient for any meal – breakfast, lunch, or dinner.
 I prepared this recipe last week before I headed to the bus stop and then popped it in the fridge to be cooked by my sitter later that afternoon.
 It was really easy to make and it was devoured by kids and adults.
 I served the strata warm with a room temperature black bean, corn, and tomato salsa as a side.
 I hope you like it!

-4 cups shredded cheese (I used a Mexican blend and cheddar)
+- 4 c shredded cheese (Mexican blend and cheddar)

 Whisk together eggs and sour cream with a few dashes of salt.
 Add in the shredded cheese and roasted green chiles.
 Throw a couple of splashes of chili sauce (if you have it).
 Pour egg mixture into a lightly greased 9 x 12 casserole.
 Cook at 375 degrees for 45 minutes.